Which side of the fence am I responsible for?

 How can I work out which side of the fence is my responsibility?

-It’s important to know what you’re responsible for when it comes to boundary fences and walls.
 There’s a common belief that the fence to the left, as you look at your garden, is your responsibility.
 However, this won’t always be the case.

-If you own your property, your first port of call is to check the deeds and title plan.
-The deeds show the legal ownership of the property and the title plan is a map that shows the general position of its boundaries.
 You should have received a copy of the title deeds from your solicitor when you bought your home, so it’s worth going through your old paperwork.
-If you can’t find them, you can contact the solicitor that did your conveyancing work or contact the Land Registry.
+If you can’t find them, you can contact the solicitor that did your conveyancing work or contact HM Land Registry.

 You can also check to see if a boundary agreement, saying who’s responsible for each fence, already exists.